writego/Self-driving-Car-Engineer_Udacity/CarND-Traffic-Sign-Classifier-Project-master/readme.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set =
-* The size of the validation set is ?
+* The size of the validation set =
-* The size of test set is ?
+* The size of test set =
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image =
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set =

 #### 2. Include an exploratory visualization of the dataset.